NANDINIS898/NANDINIS898/README.md

 ---
 ###  Featured Projects
 ### Saarthi: AI Loan Assistance System w/ decision intelligence and risk prediction
-Saarthi replaces paper-and-form loan applications with a 5-minute conversational experience.
+Saarthi replaces paper-and-form loan applications with a 5-minute conversational experience: a live video KYC session, an XGBoost risk model with SHAP explainability, and a multi-agent layer that negotiates the offer and issues the sanction letter, all guided by a voice-driven AI assistant.

-**Highlights:**

 🔗 GitHub Repo: [Saarthi](https://github.com/nandinis898/saarthi-main)

 ---
 ### PryoPort - Priority Detection Engine
 An AI-powered system that ensures users **never miss important emails or tasks**.
 Built to increase productivity, gives personalized notifications whenever a urgent/ important mail arrives.